algorand/pixel/spec.md

 ## Parameter generation
 * The parameter generation function takes a seed as one of the inputs.
 This seed is provided by the caller (our go library).
 The rust code checks if the seed is longer than 32 bytes.
 Rust code does not perform any extra checks over the seed.
-The caller needs to make sure that the seed is well formed and has enough entropy, etc. We use SHA512's IV as the seed.
+The caller needs to make sure that the seed is well formed and has enough entropy, etc. For default parameters we use SHA512's IV as the seed.
 Then, we generate the generators as follows:
   * Input: `seed`
   * Output: `param = [g2, h, h0, ... hd]`